epoptes/epoptes.org/documentation/gsoc.md

 ### Screen sharing on Wayland

 Some developers are trying to [implement screen sharing on Wayland](https://www.phoronix.com/scan.php?page=news_item&px=WebRTC-Wayland-Screen-Share) using modern technologies like WebRC/PipeWire.
 The current status should be evaluated, and if it appears to be mature, code could be added in Epoptes to support that.

-### Network benchmark tool

-The current implementation of Epoptes network benchmark tool is externally calling iperf v2, which is rather unstable.
-Its backend should be rewritten using native python libraries, for example twisted.

 ### Epoptes client in Python